-With the rise of large format 3D printing over the past few years, commercial uses are diversifying every day.
+With the rise of XL 3D printing over the past few years, commercial uses are diversifying every day.
 Larger prints are making their way into manufacturing, construction and so many more industries.
-However, Tractus3D is highlighting another use for large format additive manufacturing: signage, retail and displays for everyday stores, businesses and exhibitions.
+Tractus3D is highlighting another use for large format additive manufacturing: signage, retail and displays for everyday stores, businesses and exhibitions.
 Their machines open up a lot of avenues in the production of large, intricate designs for display advertising, set-dressing and lighting.

-Tractus3D’s large format 3D printers such as the T3000 and the T3500 bring in a massive build volume, print speed and consistency for producing these eye-catching elements for shops, events or architectural designs.
-In particular, their 3D printers highlight how additive manufacturing can produce parts that encapsulate the entire object and pass loads throughout without disruptions in the build.
+Tractus3D’s large format 3D printers such as the T3500 bring in a massive build volume, fast print speed and high consistency for producing these eye-catching elements for shops, events or architectural designs.
+Their 3D printers particularly highlight how additive manufacturing can produce parts that encapsulate the entire object and pass loads throughout without disruptions in the build.
 Thus, prints have better compression and tension-bearing abilities.
 This makes them ideal for large displays and fixtures.

 - - Extremely fast printing with the F033L print head

 - - Huge print area: 680 mm (D) 1000 mm (H)

 - - Can print a wide range of specialty materials